Skip to main content

 output:

-The simplest practice: keep input and output names consistent between function definitions and Tool registration to avoid confusion and unnecessary remapping.
+The simplest way: keep the input and output parameter names consistent during function definition and tool registration to directly avoid distinguishing the above two binding rules.

 Example 1: Input Variable Renaming

-Suppose the Tool function is defined as follows:
+Suppose the tool function is declared as follows:

 async def retriever_search(